aleabodo/survival-pi-docs/docs/wiki/How To Contribute/example-page.md

     <Tabs>
       <TabItem value="about" label="Description">
-        Here can go a short description of the base.
+        Here can go a description of the base.
       </TabItem>
       <TabItem value="coords" label="Coords" default>
         | X     | Y     | Z     |